sarahg500/ECS150P1/REPORT.md

 ## Pipes

-Within the piping portion, we broke the piping into four different section, since there can be up to three pipes.
-And so, we had the first three sections essentially makes sure what was inputted are all valid commands using `strcomp`.
-And when they are not they would be redirected to an error message.
-After that the fourth section follows the `fork() + exec() + wait ()` to execute the piping argument, like what we learned within lecture.
+Within the piping portion, we broke the piping into three different section, sincethere can be up to three pipes.
+Each section took the possible pipe and divided each of the arguments for a pipe into it's own array.
+This was intended to make it easier to actually implement each given command since we needed an array of argumentsto execute each execvp() funcion.
+If there were pipes to execute, we decided to do it separately from the main `fork() + exec() + wait ()`, since the steps to actually create and execute a pipe were different from other functions.
+Since we didn't quite have enough time to finish implementing the pipe completely, this also helped us implement part of the pipe without sacrificing the integrity of the rest of the project.
+This way we were able to keep the rest of the code functional while also being able to test and experiment with the pipes.

 ## Redirects

+To implement redirects, we first had to parse the input for possible redirect commands.
+This was discussed in the Parsing section.
+Then, if there was a redirect we were able to handle it within the main `fork()` function of our code.
+We kept a variable that kept track of wether or not there was need for a redirect, and if there was, the given logic was executed to make sure the output was not printed to the console and instead printed to a file.

 ## Regular Commands